eavc/ash_authentication/documentation/tutorials/stytch.md

 end
 ```

 Populate the application environment (or an alternative secret backend) with the values you copied from Stytch.
-For `trusted_audiences`, use the expected audience claim for your MCP server.
+For `trusted_audiences`, use the expected audience claim for your MCP server, and for `resource_indicator` supply the MCP resource URI (for example, `https://example.com/mcp`).

 ## Register action